foxford/event/docs/src/api/room/update.md

 Update a [room](../room.md#room).

-The room must not be closed.
+The room must not be closed if `time` parameter specified.
 Opened and not yet opened rooms are fine.

 Opening time can't be changed if the room is already opened.